encoredev/encore/README.md

 #### Example: Using Pub/Sub

-If you want a Pub/Sub Topic, you declare it directly in your application code, like so:
+If you want a Pub/Sub Topic, you declare it directly in your application code and Encore will automatically provision the infrastructure and generate the boilerplate code necessary for each environment:
+- **NSQ** for local development
+- **GCP Pub/Sub** for environments on GCP
+- **SNS/SQS** for environments on AWS

+Using the Go SDK, it looks like so:

 ```go
 import "encore.dev/pubsub"